The latest issue of Game Developer

 , with the site offering six months and a year's subscriptions

-, alongside access to back issues, all for a reduced price.
-There is now also an opportunity to buy the digital version of January 2006's magazine
+, and access to back issues for a reduced price.
+There is now also an opportunity to buy the digital version of October 2005's magazine

 as a single issue.
 Newsstand copies of the magazine will also shortly be available at North American outlets including Fry's Electronics and Barnes & Noble.